BraulioVM/onmydesk/site/content/_index.md

   audience's favourite stores.
 image: img/photo-1527953594273-291a5d4f7d39.webp
 blurb:
+  bgcolor: grey-1
-  heading: Affiliate links made easy
+  heading: Affiliate links are hard
   text: Managing affiliate links can be hard.
 Even more so if you want to make
     them work for your whole audience.
 Some of your Australian subscribers want to shop on Amazon.au, some of your German subscribers want to shop on